sehteria/T6-ZM-Weapons/README.md

 # T6ZM zm_weapons
-Adding weapons from other maps to Tranzit
+Adding weapons from other maps to Tranzit & its survival maps

 ### Weapons added to Tranzit:
 #### Mob of the Dead